Skip to content

 • by

-Alpheratz, Alpha Andromedae (α And), is a spectroscopic binary star located in the constellation Andromeda.
-It marks Andromeda’s head.
-With a combined apparent magnitude of 2.06, it is one of the two brightest stars in the constellation, along with the variable red giant Mirach (Beta Andromedae).
-Alpheratz lies at a distance of 97 light years from Earth.
-It is one of the four bright stars that form the Great Square of Pegasus, a conspicuous asterism that outlines the body of Pegasus, the mythical winged horse represented by the neighbouring constellation.
+Alpheratz, Alpha Andromedae (α And), is a spectroscopic binary star located at a distance of 97 light years in the constellation of Andromeda.
+The bright double star marks Andromeda’s head.
+With a combined apparent magnitude of 2.06, it shares the title of Andromeda’s brightest star with the variable red giant Mirach (Beta Andromedae).

 Star system

-Other stars of this type include Maia (20 Tauri), one of the brightest stars in the Pleiades cluster, Gienah (Gamma Corvi), the brightest star in the constellation Corvus, Dabih (Beta Capricorni), the second brightest star in Capricornus, and Muliphein (Gamma Canis Majoris).
+Other bright mercury-manganese stars include Maia (20 Tauri), one of the brightest stars in the Pleiades cluster in Taurus, Gienah (Gamma Corvi), the brightest star in the constellation Corvus, Dabih (Beta Capricorni), the second brightest star in Capricornus, and Muliphein (Gamma Canis Majoris) in Canis Major.

 Facts

 Before the modern constellation boundaries were defined in 1930, Alpheratz was considered to be part of both Andromeda and Pegasus.
 Around 270 BCE, the Greek poet Aratus designated the star as xunos aster, “joint star,” i.e. shared by Andromeda and Pegasus.
-The 2nd century CE Greek astronomer Ptolemy also considered the star to be shared by the two constellations and the German astronomer Johann Bayer (1572 – 1625) assigned it two designations: Alpha Andromedae and Delta Pegasi.
+The 2nd century CE Greek astronomer Ptolemy also considered Alpheratz to be shared by the two constellations.
+The German astronomer Johann Bayer (1572 – 1625) assigned it two Greek letter designations: Alpha Andromedae and Delta Pegasi.

 Alpheratz kept its Pegasus membership into the 20th century, when the designation Delta Pegasi finally fell into disuse.
 Once the constellation boundaries were set, the star was assigned only to Andromeda.
-A similar thing happened to Elnath, which once belonged both to Taurus and Auriga and had the designations Beta Tauri and Gamma Aurigae.
-Even though now it belongs only to Taurus, the star is easily recognizable mainly because it is part of Auriga’s conspicuous pentagon asterism.
+A similar thing happened to Elnath, which once belonged both to Taurus and Auriga and had the Bayer designations Beta Tauri and Gamma Aurigae.
+Even though it now belongs only to Taurus, the star is easily recognizable mainly because it is part of Auriga’s conspicuous hexagon asterism.
+In Taurus, it marks the Bull’s northern horn.

-Alpheratz and Mirach (Beta Andromedae) have almost the same apparent magnitude and, since different sources provide slightly different values, both stars have been called Andromeda’s brightest star.
+Alpheratz and Mirach (Beta Andromedae) have almost the same apparent magnitude.
+Since different sources provide slightly different values, both stars have been called Andromeda’s brightest star.
 Mirach is a red giant whose brightness varies from magnitude 2.01 to 2.10, so on average it is slightly brighter, but not constantly so.
-It lies at a much greater distance of 197 light years (100 light years farther away than Alpheratz) and it is much more intrinsically luminous.
-It has a luminosity 1,995 times that of the Sun, while Alpheratz shines with 240 solar luminosities.
+It lies at a much greater distance of 197 light years (100 light years farther away than Alpheratz) and is much more intrinsically luminous.
+It has a luminosity 1,675 times that of the Sun, while Alpheratz shines with 158 solar luminosities.

 Variations in the radial velocity of Alpha Andromedae were discovered by the American astronomer Vesto Slipher at the turn of the 20th century.
-Slipher measured the star’s radial velocity with the Lowell spectrograph from 1902 to 1904 and concluded that the star was a spectroscopic binary system with a highly eccentric orbit and that the components completed an orbit every 100 days or so.
+Slipher measured the star’s radial velocity with the Lowell spectrograph from 1902 to 1904.
+He concluded that Alpheratz was a spectroscopic binary system with a highly eccentric orbit and that the components completed an orbit every 100 days or so.
 The German astronomer Hans Ludendorff gave a preliminary orbit in 1907, and the American astronomer Robert Horace Baker published a more accurate orbit for the system in 1910.

 Unusual lines in the spectrum of Alpha Andromedae were first reported by British astronomers Norman Lockyer and F. E. Baxandall in 1906.
-Baxandall identified them as enhanced manganese lines in 1914, noting that Mu Leporis showed similar lines.
+Baxandall identified them as enhanced manganese lines in 1914, noting that Mu Leporis in the constellation Lepus showed similar lines.

 In 1931, American astronomer William Wilson Morgan reported 12 other stars with an excess of manganese in their spectra.
 In 1975, C. R. Cowley and G. C. L. Aikman identified the stars as part of the group of mercury-manganese stars.

-In 1973, Alpheratz was reported to show slight variations in brightness with a period of 0.9636 days, but UVBY photometric observations in the early 1990s found the star not to be a photometric variable.
+In 1973, Alpheratz was reported to show slight variations in brightness with a period of 0.9636 days, but UVBY photometric observations in the early 1990s found that the star was not a photometric variable.

 Observations made between 1993 and 1999 revealed that the mercury line in the star’s spectrum at 398.4 nm varies as the star rotates because the distribution of mercury in the star’s atmosphere is not even.
 The study, published in 2002, found higher concentrations of mercury near the equator.
 Subsequent observations, published in 2007, confirmed the variability of the mercury line on a time scale of about 2.38 days and revealed that the clouds of mercury slowly drifted over the star’s surface.